 Imagine if two sherlock bubblers got welded together and you'd have what's known as a double bubbler.
 With two water tanks and two percolators this style offers nice percolation.
 Considering the added and uneven weight on a smaller piece double bubblers suffer from instability and can easily be knocked over.
 If you're super meticulous about your glass and want a focus on percolation this isn't a bad option.
 The hardest to clean out of all the bubblers, double bubblers require the most patience and upkeep.
 With the said, you will be getting a smooth toke.

-100% the way to go when buying a bubbler.
+100% the way to go and offer the most benefits of using a bubbler in the first place.
 And with the proliferation of ecommerce in the headshop market, where to buy a bubbler has never been easier.
 Comprised of borosilicate glass this is the healthiest and highest quality way to smoke.
 Yes, glass bubblers aren't as sturdy as silicone based options, but they make up for it with better function and performance.